meowdog011011/plitfarmer-series/README.md

 **WARNING!** Version 1.2.0 has many bugs.
 Do not use.

 1/27/2024 9:07 PM - v 1.2.1 Minor enhancements.
 Also removed new blinking and slight bounciness.

+7/2/2024 12:31 PM - v 1.3 Added difficulty chooser and fixed a bug where returning to main menu preserves your level.